 FORT CROOK ROAD CORRIDOR

 LB 840 (http://www.bellevue.net/economic-development/lb-840-program) is an important tool that allows the city to fund for economic development in the area south of Offutt AFB, east of Kennedy Freeway, and to the rivers.
 The voters put this in place and agreed to allow up to $750,000 of city revenue to be placed in this fund per year.
-This money will prove to be very helpful when providing utilities and roads for large and small scale industry style companies that want to locate to this approximately 5,000 acre land mass.
+This money is proving to be very valuable as it allows us to help attract new businesses by providing utilities and roads for large and small scale companies that want to locate to this approximately 5,000 acre land mass.
 This area alone has the potential to add hundreds of millions of dollars to our tax base which in turn will relieve some of the burden that is placed on our residential properties let alone provide thousands of jobs.
-This won't happen overnight but I will be preparing for it and stressing the importance of fully funding LB 840.

 KENNEDY FRWY/HWY 34/PLATTEVIEW RD